sirwwh/FDIA-dataset/README.md

 # FDIA-dataset
-The exact values of false data (and signal type) injected and the actual nominal value of the signal are in the other nine branches.
-The file of LOT-LLPF indicates the data generated under line outage topology and lower lever power fluctuation.
+The exact values of false data (and signal type) injected and the actual nominal value of the signal are in the above nine files.
+For example, the file of LOT-LLPF indicates the data generated under line outage topology and lower lever power fluctuation.
 In the LOT-LLPF file, data_LLPF_LOT_FDIA_collected.mat represents the FDIA data generated in IEEE 30-bus system, and data_LLPF_LOT_selected.mat indicates the normal data generated in IEEE 30-bus systems.
 In addition, if the IEEE_118 suffix is added after the mat file, it indicates that the data was generated in the IEEE 118-bus system.

 The grid parameters used for training and testing are in case30.m and case118.m.